 Section 10501(i)(3)(A) of the Affordable Care Act (Pub.
 L. 111-148 and Pub.
 L. 111-152) added §1834(o) of the Act to establish a new system of payment for the costs of FQHC services under Medicare Part B based on prospectively set rates.
 The statute requires implementation of the FQHC prospective payment system (FQHC PPS) for FQHCs with cost reporting periods beginning on or after October 1, 2014.
 Form CMS-224-14 must be used by all freestanding FQHCs for cost reporting periods beginning on or after October 1, 2014.
 The FQHC cost report must be submitted to the Medicare administrative contractor (MAC) (hereafter referred to as contractor) electronically in accordance with 42 CFR 413.24(f)(4).
 Cost reports are due on or before the last day of the fifth month following the close of the period covered by the report.
 For cost reports ending on a day other than the last day of the month, cost reports are due 150 days after the last day of the cost reporting period, in accordance with 42 CFR 413.24(f)(2).

-NOTE: This form is to be used by freestanding FQHCs FQHC’s previously reported as part of a SNF or HHA.
-FQHCs that are hospital-based must use the Form CMS-2552.
+NOTE: This form is to be used by freestanding FQHCs and FQHC’s previously reported as part of a SNF complex or HHA complex.
+FQHCs that are part of a hospital healthcare complex must use the Form CMS-2552.

 The public reporting and recordkeeping burden for this cost report is estimated to average 58 hours per response.
 This includes time for reviewing instructions, gathering data, maintaining records, and completing the forms.
 Send comments regarding this burden estimate or any other aspect of this collection of information, including suggestions for reducing the burden, to: